akajuvonen/akajuvonen.github.io/_drafts/clt.md

 [Monte Carlo methods][mcm] use this theorem.
 In addition, casinos can use it to guarantee long-term outcomes (and make money).

+It is also important to remember that in the previous example, any individual coin flip does not depend on the previous observations.
+You could flip many tails, but there is no guarantee that the next flips are more likely to be heads.
+LLN only works with a large number of observations.

 # Central limit theorem

 CLT.
 [Link][clt].